Why Is Prison Food So Bad?

 Is prison food worse than hospital food?

 Ironically, many would differ and say that hospital food is way worse than prison food.
-Although there are commonalities between the two in adherence to strict budgets and the need to cook for masses, the overall taste of the food is where the big difference lies.
+Although there are commonalities between the two in adherence to strict budgets and the need to cook for the masses, the overall taste of the food is where the big difference lies.

 Due to the needs and restrictions of all patients, hospitals generally remove almost all fat, salt, and sugar from their foods.
-Even though it is not healthy, nothing tastes good without these ingredients, and is the main reason why things taste so good.
+Even though it is not healthy, nothing tastes good without these ingredients and is the main reason why things taste so good.

-Further taking away from taste, hospitals have concentrated even more efforts on quantity of food, rather than quality as often patients have entered the hospital malnourished or at risk of malnutrition and experience nutritional decline during their stay, placing them at higher risk for adverse outcomes following hospital discharge.
+Further taking away from the taste, hospitals have concentrated even more efforts on quantity of food, rather than quality as often patients have entered the hospital malnourished or at risk of malnutrition and experience nutritional decline during their stay, placing them at higher risk for adverse outcomes following hospital discharge.

 It is due to this that many facilities have increased the amount of food in proportion to what is served in order to offset.